How to Meal Prep (Beginner's Guide)

 Carbs

-• Beans: Beans, like black beans or chickpeas, can be cooked in bulk and then added to salads and stews, or mashed for spreads.
+• Beans: Beans, such as black beans, white beans, or chickpeas, can be cooked in bulk and added to salads, soups, stews, grain bowls, or mashed into spreads.

-• Lentils: Cook lentils once and add them to soups, salads, or make them into patties.
+• Lentils: Cook a batch of lentils once and use them throughout the week in soups, salads, curries, or veggie patties.

-• Quinoa or rice: Steam a large batch of quinoa or rice and use it as a base for grain bowls, stir-fries, or side dishes.
+• Quinoa or Rice: Prepare a large batch of quinoa or rice and use it as a base for grain bowls, stir-fries, meal-prep lunches, or side dishes.

-• Sweet potatoes: Roast or steam whole sweet potatoes or cubes, then serve them on their own, mashed, or in salads and bowls.
+• Sweet Potatoes: Roast or steam sweet potatoes whole or cubed, then enjoy them on their own, mashed, or added to salads and bowls.

-• Pasta: Whole grain or alternative kinds of pastas can be cooked ahead and used in salads, casseroles, or main dishes.
+• Pasta: Whole wheat, regular, or alternative pasta varieties can be cooked ahead and used in pasta salads, casseroles, or quick weeknight meals.

-• Barley or Farro: Prepare these grains as a base for soups, salads, or side dishes.
+• Barley or Farro: Prepare these hearty grains in advance and use them as a base for soups, salads, grain bowls, or side dishes.

 Protein

-• Chicken: Baked or grilled chicken breasts can be sliced for sandwiches, salads, or main dishes.
+• Chicken: Baked or grilled chicken breasts can be sliced and used in sandwiches, salads, wraps, grain bowls, or main dishes.

-• Tofu: Pressed and marinated tofu can be grilled, stir-fried, or crumbled into dishes.
+• Tofu: Pressed and marinated tofu can be grilled, baked, stir-fried, or crumbled into a variety of dishes.

-• Tempeh: Much like tofu, marinated or pre-cooked tempeh makes a delicious plant-based protein addition to stir-fries, grain bowls, and other dishes.
+• Tempeh: Much like tofu, marinated or pre-cooked tempeh makes a delicious plant-based protein for stir-fries, grain bowls, salads, and wraps.

-• Fish: Grilled or baked fish can be flaked into salads, served as mains, or added to tacos.
+• Fish: Grilled or baked fish can be flaked into salads, served as a main dish, or used in tacos and grain bowls.

-• Legumes: Legumes, like edamame or green peas, can be cooked and added to salads, stir-fries, or eaten as a snack.
+• Legumes: Legumes, such as edamame or green peas, can be cooked ahead and added to salads, stir-fries, grain bowls, or enjoyed as a snack.

 ingredients on a table